 With learning and development (L&D) provision evolving from instructor-led, content-based face-to-face training towards a wider focus on a range of learning resources, people development has moved into a much wider, more holistic space.
 See more about evolving practice in L&D.

-The role of line managers in learning
+The role of line managers

 Choosing learning and training methods